-This evening-extension class is intended to aid workers employed in the diesel field.
-The course includes technical information and theory related to diesel operations and repairs such as cooling, lubrication, fuel and injection systems, engine block, flywheel and master clutch, transmission, steering cutches, final drives, fundamentals of operation, maintenance of diesel electric installations, and trade mathematics and English.
+This evening extension class is intended to aid workers employed in the diesel field.
+Course includes technical information and theory related to diesel operations and repairs such as cooling, lubrication, fuel and injection systems, engine block, flywheel and master clutch, transmission, steering, clutches, final drives, fundamentals of operation, maintenance of diesel electric installations, and trade mathematics and English.